-During the ‘Bomber tour’, United Artists would jointly put tapes recorded during sessions at Rockfield Studios between 1975/76 and release them on the album On Parole, reaching #65 English.
+During the ‘Bomber tour’, United Artists would jointly put tapes recorded during sessions at Rockfield Studios between 1975/76 and release them on the album On Parole, reaching #65 in English.
 The single “Ace of Spades” was released on October 27, 1980, as a preview of the Ace of Spades album, published on November 8.
-The single reached #15 and the album #4 in the UK charts, earning a Gold Certificate.
-The album has been described as “one of the best metal albums by any band, of any era”.
+The single reached #15, and the album #4 in the UK charts, earning a Gold Certificate.
+The album has been described as “one of the best metal albums by any band of any era”.

-The band achieved further chart success in 1981 with the release of the St. Valentine’s Day Massacre EP, in collaboration with Girlschool, reaching rank 5 on the UK Singles Chart in February; the live version of “Motörhead” debuted at #6 on the UK Singles Chart in July; and the album from which it was taken, No Sleep ’til Hammersmith, ended up number 1 in June.
+The band achieved further chart success in 1981 with the release of the St. Valentine’s Day Massacre EP, in collaboration with Girlschool, reaching rank five on the UK Singles Chart in February; the live version of “Motörhead” debuted at #6 on the UK Singles Chart in July; and the album from which it was taken, No Sleep ’til Hammersmith, ended up number one in June.
 Between January 26 and 28, 1982, the trio began recording their independently produced single.
-On April 3, the single “Iron Fist” was unveiled, reaching #29 on the UK Singles Chart, followed by the full-length album Iron Fist, released on April 17, and which was the sixth best-selling album in the UK in its debut week.
+On April 3, the single “Iron Fist” was unveiled, reaching #29 on the UK Singles Chart, followed by the full-length album Iron Fist, released on April 17, the sixth best-selling album in the UK in its debut week.

-In 1982 original guitarist Fast Eddie left the band, being replaced by Brian Robertson (who had played with Thin Lizzy), who did not warm to the band due to the poor reception by fans (and for refusing to play some old tracks), being replaced by a guitar duo, Mick Wurzel and Phil Campbell
+In 1982, original guitarist Fast Eddie left the band, being replaced by Brian Robertson (who had played with Thin Lizzy), who did not warm to the band due to the poor reception by fans (and for refusing to play some old tracks) being replaced by a guitar duo, Mick Wurzel and Phil Campbell

 Original drummer Phil Taylor was also replaced by Pete Gill around the same time.
-Philty would be out of the band for a short time, returning soon after the recording of the classic Orgasmatron in 1986 (whose title track was re-recorded by Sepultura).
+Philty would be out of the band for a short time, returning soon after recording the classic Orgasmatron in 1986 (whose title track was re-recorded by Sepultura).
 With his original drummer, they would record the albums Rock ‘n’ Roll and 1916.
-On the 1916 tour, Philty again left the band, being replaced by Mikkey Dee, drummer in King Diamond’s band.
+On the 1916 tour, Philty again left the band, replaced by Mikkey Dee, drummer in King Diamond’s band.